 Best Business Checking Account for LLCs

 An LLC, or limited liability company, is a popular business structure for freelancers and small businesses.
 Forming an LLC—even if you are your business’s only employee—protects you from being held personally responsible for your business’s debts and liabilities.
 As a sole proprietor that is not an LLC, your personal assets (like the house you live in and the car you drive) are potentially vulnerable in the event you, say, get sued by a client.
-Forming an LLC is smart, relatively simple, and generally a good business practice.Make an Invoice Now
+Forming an LLC is smart, relatively simple, and generally a good business practice.Make a Free Invoice Now

 Once you form an LLC, you’ll need to do some financial and administrative upkeep to keep your personal and business assets separate, and having a business bank account is key for maintaining this separation.
 If you’re not sure how to choose a business checking account, check out some popular options below.

 Features to Look For in a Business Checking Account

 You might be thinking, I already have a checking account…how hard can this be?
 And you’re not totally wrong, but what you want to look for in a business checking account is a little more complex than your basic personal account.
 You’ll likely be utilizing the account in a different way and relying on different perks and services.
 Here are some questions and features to consider as you compare options.

 - Is there a per-transaction fee?
 Is there a limit to the number of transactions you can initiate in a given day, week, or month?
 This is relevant if you have a high volume of transactions, in which case you’ll want to look for an account that doesn’t charge these fees.